Spire of Notre-Dame de Paris: Third spire

 On 17 April 2019 the French Prime Minister Édouard Philippe announced the launch of an international architecture competition to design a new spire, which would define the nature of the reconstruction effort and decide if the new spire should be identical to the old, or a new design entirely.

 The architect Jean Nouvel called for the faithful reconstruction of the original spire, saying that "it was an integral part of the Cathedral".
 In the following days, several architecture firms released new proposals for the spire.
 Foster and Partners of London proposed a new roof and spire made of stainless steel, glass, and crystal, while the French architecture firm Godart + Roussel Architectes of Dijon proposed a structure made of glass panels and copper tiles.

 Ultimately, however, it was decided that the spire's exterior would be reconstructed to match the 19th-century design by Viollet-le-Duc.
-In doing so the authenticity associated with the destroyed construction may be restored, but it conversely undermined Viollet-le-Duc's originally more creative approach.
-The best oaks for the spire were selected in the forest and then at the sawmill using Sylvatest, a non-destructive testing device.

 On 16 December 2023 the new gold copper spire rooster, which had been blessed by Archbishop of Paris Laurent Ulrich, was put on the new spire to complete it.
 It was revealed on 13 February 2024.